0xmonas/cobbee/API_DOCUMENTATION.md

 # API Documentation

-This document describes the API architecture for the BuyCoffee platform.
+This document describes the API architecture for the Cobbee platform.

 > **Note:** The backend API is currently **not implemented**.
 This document serves as a specification for future development.